tastyminerals/tasty-blog/_posts/2020-08-01-memory-without-destination.md

 categories: dlang
 ---

-So one sunny day you do casual D coding and make use of array slicing to perform an element-wise operations.
+So one sunny day you do casual D coding and make use of array slicing to perform an element-wise operation.

 ```d
 void main() {